Skip to content

 MemoryShoves everything into the prompt until the context window breaks.Implements optimized RAG pipelines with semantic chunking to preserve token efficiency.

-DebuggingKeeps regenerating responses hoping the AI fixes itself.Reads the LLM reasoning traces to identify logical fallacies and latency bottlenecks.
+DebuggingKeeps regenerating responses hoping the AI magically fixes itself.Reads the LLM reasoning traces to identify logical fallacies and latency bottlenecks.

 Frameworks like PopeBot and paradigms like Vibe Coding are incredible power tools.
 They strip away the tedium of boilerplate code and let you iterate at the speed of thought.
 But tools do not replace the craftsman.
+Mastering LLM architecture, RAG pipelines, and MCP isn’t outdated; it’s the exact knowledge that separates the people who use AI from the people who command it.

 Share this post on: